grinsted/src.glaciology.net/content/about.md

-My Office is 01.2.A.092 in the NBB Building, Jagtvej 132, 2200 Copenhagen N
+{{< figure src="/about_map.webp" link="https://maps.app.goo.gl/qztNhudfnhEtNfmb6" caption="My Office is 01.2.A.092 in the NBB Building, Jagtvej 132, 2200 Copenhagen N" >}}
-{{< figure src="/about_map.webp" link="https://maps.app.goo.gl/qztNhudfnhEtNfmb6" >}}